princely6/Prime/README.md

 # Prime
-## Editing the files
+## PrimeSynergy

-Its a mark down file in this respiratory.
+This is the name of my company